Spain Rodriguez: Career

 Spain's later work included an illustrated biography of Marxist revolutionary Ernesto "Che" Guevara, Che: A Graphic Biography (Verso Books, 2008).
 Published in several different languages, it was described by cartoonist Art Spiegelman as "brilliant and radical."
-His history of the California farmworker movement, Farmworker Comix was published posthumously in 2014 by the California Federation of Teachers.
+His history of the California farm worker movement, Farmworker Comix was published posthumously in 2014 by the California Federation of Teachers.

-Spain designed several posters for the San Francisco Mime Troupe, a political satirist theatre company.
+Spain designed at least five posters for the San Francisco Mime Troupe, a political satirist theatre company.

 Rodriguez taught art classes at Mission Cultural Center for Latino Arts for many years, and he supported the creation of murals in the Mission District.

-Death
+Spain did color xerox postcards and prints in the late '70s/early '80s at Galería de la Raza.

+Personal life

+Rodriguez married a daughter of Adele and Robert Stern, Susan Stern, a poet, an Oakland Tribune and KPIX investigative journalist in Boston and the San Francisco Bay Area, and the director of the films Barbie Nation: An Unauthorized Tour, The Self-Made Man and Bad Attitude: The Art of Spain Rodriguez.
+They have a daughter, a New York-based artist.
+Susan's documentary films are about her daughter's dolls, her father, and her husband.

 Rodriguez died at his home in San Francisco on November 28, 2012, after battling cancer for six years.